mendix/docs/content/howto/mobile/native-build-locally.md

 	As with the Android **Build Variants** the iOS app makes use of **Build Targets** to switch between building a custom developer app or a release app.

-1. From the drop-down menu choose **nativeTemplate** and the device you would like to run the app on, then click the play button to start a build for your app:
+1. From the drop-down menu choose **nativeTemplate** and the device you would like to run the app on, then click the play button (**Run Locally**) to start a build for your app:

 	{{% image_container width="250" %}}![XCode Build Toolbar](attachments/native-build-locally/xc-start-build.png){{% /image_container %}}